Efficient Continual Learning in Language Models via Thalamically Routed Cortical Columns: Introduction

-Large language models are increasingly expected to operate as persistent systems rather than static artifacts.
-In deployment, they encounter evolving corpora, shifting user preferences, and changing task mixtures, often without clean task boundaries and often under constraints that limit full retraining or unrestricted replay.
-This creates a familiar but still unresolved tension: the model should remain plastic enough to absorb new information, yet stable enough to preserve previously acquired competence.
-In practice, existing solutions only partially address this tension.
-Periodic retraining is expensive and slow, while lightweight updates such as adapters and low-rank tuning reduce cost but do not eliminate sequential interference, especially when updates accumulate over long streams.
-More broadly, this failure mode is part of the long-standing problem of catastrophic forgetting in sequential learning \cite{mccloskey1989catastrophic,kirkpatrick2017overcoming}.
+Large language models are increasingly expected to function as persistent systems rather than static artifacts.
+In deployment, they face evolving corpora, shifting user preferences, and changing task mixtures, often without clean task boundaries and under constraints that preclude full retraining or unrestricted replay.
+This creates the core tension of continual learning: the model must remain plastic enough to absorb new information while stable enough to preserve prior competence.
+Existing solutions only partly resolve this tension.
+Retraining is expensive, and lightweight updates such as adapters or low-rank tuning still accumulate interference over long streams.
+More broadly, this remains a form of catastrophic forgetting in sequential learning \cite{mccloskey1989catastrophic,kirkpatrick2017overcoming}.

-Continual-learning research has shown that replay remains one of the most reliable mechanisms for mitigating this problem.
-From early rehearsal-based formulations \cite{robins1995catastrophic} to more recent episodic-memory methods \cite{lopezpaz2017gradient,chaudhry2019tiny,rolnick2019experience}, revisiting selected past experience consistently improves retention under non-stationary training.
-At the same time, replay by itself does not solve the architectural question: most existing approaches treat memory as an external training trick rather than as a native component of the model's computation.
-As a result, plasticity is still often expressed through global parameter updates, which makes interference difficult to localize and difficult to control.
+Replay has remained one of the most reliable ways to reduce forgetting.
+From early rehearsal methods \cite{robins1995catastrophic} to episodic-memory approaches \cite{lopezpaz2017gradient,chaudhry2019tiny,rolnick2019experience}, revisiting selected past experience consistently improves retention under non-stationary training.
+Yet replay does not by itself solve the architectural problem.
+In most language model pipelines, memory is added as an external procedure rather than built into the model's computation, so adaptation is still expressed largely through global parameter updates.